24 Best Website Feedback Tools for 2025

 For internal QA, you want your team to be as complete and detailed as possible: labeled bugs, assigned team members…

-However, when collecting customer feedback from clients and end-users, simplicity is key.
+However, when collecting feedback from non-technical stakeholders, simplicity is key.

 Good news: with Marker.io, you can customize feedback forms based on the reporter.